g1eng/sdatch/README.md

 In many conditions, they support much more use cases than we think.
 It seems to be enough to use existing FLOSS wrapper library or SaaS which visualize our data, for business or personal.

-We, sdatch developers, recognize two core values of the project, `CASUALTY` and `CONTEXT-ORIENTED` visualization.
+We, sdatch developers, recognize three core values of the project, `CASUALTY`, `CONTEXT-ORIENTED VISUALIZATION` and `MINIMALISM`.

 ### Casualty